IsoldevR/Linux_Intro_EVOP_2026/README.md

 ```
 pwd
 # this should give you the local directory
-scp -r -C k00457149@andorra.imp.fu-berlin.de:/home/mi/k00457149/Linux_Intro_EVOP_2026 .
+rsync -r -z -a /srv/evop/software/Workshop_material/Linux_Intro_EVOP_2026 .
 ```
-Tip: this has to be run on your local machine !
+Explanation:
--r tells the computer to download a fill directory
+-r tells the computer to download a complete directory -z tells the computer to compress the files
--C tells the computer to compress the files
+-a preserves file permissions and time stamps

 ### Tricks
 *Explainer*: Wildcards